10 Snakes Of Taiwan, From Rare To Common

 © Wikimedia Commons User: Allentchang – CC BY 2.5

-A non-venomous constrictor with a crushing grip.
-At up to 240cm, the Taiwan stink snake is the island’s longest snake.
-They’re thick too, one of the most heavily built of their Elaphe ratsnake family.
-Taiwan stink snakes (or king ratsnakes) inhabit all of Taiwan, plus a swathe of China.
-There’s a large colour variety, from basic olive-grey to bright yellow to pale cream or almost black.
-Scientists debated whether these were subspecies, before realising that Elaphe carinata naturally has many morphs.
+The Taiwan stink snake (AKA king ratsnake) inhabits all of Taiwan, plus a swathe of China.
+There’s a large variety in colour, from basic olive-grey to bright yellow to pale cream to almost black.
+Scientists originally debated whether these were subspecies, before realising that the species naturally has many morphs.

 Taiwan stink snakes are beloved by farmers for hoovering up rats in crop fields, but they also eat plenty of snakes: red-banded snakes, Chinese moccasins, kelung catsnakes, big-eyed ratsnakes and oriental ratsnakes.